 Then his stomach convulsed, and he finally vomited.

 It poured out across his chest before he could right himself.
 He didn’t have time to act on his revulsion.
 He scrambled to right himself as his body continued to heave its contents forth.
 He wanted desperately to throw up into the tub, rather than all over himself.

 He crouched with the vile, chunky liquid dripping from his chest and chin as his entire body seemed to constrict, squeezing out its contents into the bottom of the bath.
 It streamed out, his stomach collapsing inward as that second pulse continued for an unfathomably long time.

 He desperately sucked in a breath before the next heave came upon him.
 His vision began to darken, not just from the lack of breath, but from the sheer pressure his body exerted on itself, pushing its contents into the outside world.
 The muscles of his arms and legs clenched.
 His fingers gripped at the bar beside the tub, the edge of the tub; his toes curled uselessly against he slick wet floor.

 It felt as though rubber bands were being placed on his fingers and toes, squeezing them tightly at the ends and then moving further and further up their lengths, squeezing harder all the while.

-As the next bout flooded forth, the constricted pulsed up his feet and hand and into his lower limbs; and the next bout brought it further up, and the next, until it felt as though his limbs were being squeezed into emptiness by some crushing, outside force that acted upon them as surely as it gripped his stomach, squeezing it into a hard, empty, burning pit.
+As the next bout flooded forth, the constriction pulsed up his feet and hand and into his lower limbs.
+The next bout brought it further up, and the next, until it felt as though his limbs were being squeezed into emptiness by some crushing, outside force that acted upon them as surely as it gripped his stomach, squeezing it into a hard, empty, burning pit.